 “Matt, you know about that accident right?”
 He asked, and here he managed to turn his head, putting some thought into the question.
 After a moment, he shook his head.

 “I warned you, that when he went down that he needed help.”
-Matt said, “You and Ken overruled me, and let him lie and now the young man is dead.”
+Matt coldly replied, “But you and Ken overruled me, and let him lie.
+Now the young man is dead.”

 Jim made a decision, to pound Kenny who stood there, murmuring “Murderer… Murderer…”